Valerie-Hanoka/PyNeQL/docs/source/Thing.rst

     # and the endpoint on which the object should be queried.
     addis_abeba = Thing(
         label=u'አዲስ አበባ',
-        query_language=Lang.Amharic
+        query_language=Lang.Amharic,
         endpoints=[Endpoint.dbpedia])

     # Sending the query
     addis_abeba.query()

-Once the query is sent, the result information is stored in the object's ``attributes`` dictionary
+Once the query is sent, the results are stored in the object's ``attributes`` dictionary.